By the end of this lab, you will be able to:

 You can revise any part of this by using the arrow keys to get to the right position and then backspacing to delete old text before you type new text.

 When you are finished, hold down Ctrl and press X (this is called Ctrl-X).
 The caret (^) is how Pine reminds you to use the Ctrl key.
-Thus, ^X is a shorthand for "hold down Ctrl, then push x".
+Thus, ^X means "hold down Ctrl, then push x".
 All of these commands use Ctrl because you need letters like "x" and "c" for your message text.

 Confirm that you want to send the message by pressing Y.

 Leave your SSH window open.
 Pine will soon notice that new mail has arrived (though it won't be a big surprise, since it's the mail you just sent yourself).
 There is usually a beep to announce incoming mail.